Offered through UNH Cooperative Extension, the 4-H Teen Conference has been held for 37 years.

 Students will visit and shadow various personnel at three restaurants and three lodging establishments, and will use the HotelSim simulation to operate a virtual 4-Star hotel.
 In small teams and competing against each other, students will learn to maximize hotel revenues and profits while also meeting the needs of guests and shareholders.

-Due to the generosity of a private donor, tuition for the 2014 program has been waived.
+Due to the generosity of a private donor, tuition for the program is waived.

 Come and explore the exciting world of hospitality management!

 An online academic enrichment program for the aspiring detective.

 Participants in this program are homicide investigators in the state of Granite.
 They will be assigned to solve four new cases.

 Homicide investigators don't get all their information at once—they have to learn about the forensic science that applies to their case and they have to know something about the law to recommend a charge.
 These cases will be no different.
 Investigators will have to decide what evidence to collect at the scene, recommend witnesses to interview, get permission from the court to search for evidence, and ultimately recommend whom to arrest and what charge to bring.

 For further information and technical requirements, click on 'For More Information.'

 Camp Type: Day Camp Camp Length: 7 weeks Ages: Students entering Grade 12 Gender: Co-Ed Cost: Paid internship